shreyanshi-sontakke/HTML-CSS-JS/19WebCam/Readme.md

-Access your camera, clicks pictures and you can add a filter too!
+Output: Accesses your camera, clicks, saves and downloads pictures and you can add a filter too!